Synthetic Regressing Control: Synthetic Control Method

-The weights $\tilde{\w}^{\text{sc}}$ in the SC estimator are typically sparse, meaning that they are only non-zero for a few control units \citep{AL:21}.
-This feature is considered as an attractive property since it provides a way for experts to use their knowledge to evaluate the plausibility of the resulting estimates \citep{Abadie:21}.
+The weights $\tilde{\w}^{\text{sc}}$ in the SC estimator are typically sparse, meaning that they are only non-zero for a few control units (\citealp{AL:21}).
+This feature is considered as an attractive property since it provides a way for experts to use their knowledge to evaluate the plausibility of the resulting estimates (\citealp{Abadie:21}).

-In the SC method, the optimization problem \eqref{eq:sc-opt} involves simultaneously pursuing two objectives: matching and synthesis.
-The unit simplex serves as the constraint for the parameter $\w$ in \eqref{eq:sc-opt}, ensuring that the estimate $\tilde{\w}^{\text{sc}}$ often exhibits sparsity.
-This sparsity indicates a procedure of selecting control units that are close to the treated unit.
-However, the SC method does not account for the potential fit relation between the treated unit and the control units, which can result in a loss of accuracy in matching the control units.
+In the SC method, the optimization problem \eqref{eq:sc-opt} involves pursuing of the procedure of synthesizing control units so that the synthetic control is close to the treated unit.
 Furthermore, the unit simplex ensures that the weights in $\tilde{\w}^{\text{sc}}$ sum up to 1, representing a weighted average of the selected control units.
-As discussed in \cite{Kellogg:21}, the synthesis strategy in the SC method aims to minimize extrapolation bias but may be susceptible to interpolation bias.